ONSdigital/aims-create-address/README.md

 # aims-create-address

 An API for loading addresses into an Elasticsearch index.
-Addresses can be loaded by either a PubSub message or a CSV file.
+Addresses can be loaded by either a GCP PubSub message or a CSV file.
 The API is written in Java and uses the Spring Boot Reactive stack.

 ### Running the Create API Locally